This article originally appeared on VICE Greece

 Tsipras's closing words went out to the country's young men and women, who he urged to vote with both heart and mind.
 He begged the youth not to abstain from voting, as abstinence would only give the green light to the old status quo.

-As Bella Ciao pumped out of the loudspeakers, he and his four leftist comrades (Gregor Gysi, Ska Keller, Pierre Laurent, and Pablo Iglesias) bid farewell to the crowds, leaving the stage like pop stars before they walked down Ermou Street, where cars and colleagues were waiting for them.
+As Bella Ciao pumped out of the loudspeakers, his four leftist comrades (Gregor Gysi, Ska Geller, Pierre Laurent, and Pablo Iglesias) bid farewell to the crowds, leaving the stage like pop stars before they walked down Ermou Street, where cars and colleagues were waiting for them.

 Scroll down for more pictures.